Erika M. Sparby, PhD

 Peer Reviewed Articles

-Sparby, Erika M. (2022).
-Meming the Party Divide: Representation of Gender in Political Memes
+Sparby, Derek M. Meming the party divide: Representation of gender in political memes. enculturation.

 Peer Reviewed Book Chapters